How to share the HOPE framework with others

 What makes up the HOPE framework and how do you introduce it to others?
-We have broken down key phrases and concepts about the HOPE framework and our goals for the HOPE National Resource Center.
+We have broken down key phrases and concepts about the HOPE framework and our goals at the HOPE National Resource Center.

-Whether it is a first conversation with a friend or colleague or a push to your organization’s leadership to advocate HOPE training, understanding the core components of HOPE is key to spreading positive childhood experiences.
+Whether it is your first conversation about the HOPE framework with a friend or colleague, or you are asking your organization’s leadership to start HOPE training for staff, understanding the core components of the HOPE framework is key to spreading PCEs.

-Key phrases and concepts of HOPE
+Key phrases and concepts of the HOPE framework

 The HOPE framework